C.I.D. (1956 film): Plot

 Shekhar runs away.
 Dharamdas knows that when Shekhar comes out of hiding, he will have the evidence to expose the mastermind.
 So, he sends his men to kill Shekhar.
 They shoot at him, and Shekhar manages to reach the killer's house unseen.
 He is confronted by Kamini, but he convinces her she can only plan a crime, not commit one.
 She feels for him, realizes that Dharamdas is evil and that she should no longer be a criminal, and nurtures Shekhar nearly to health.

 Dharamdas returns and barely sees Shekhar escape into a hidden dungeon.
 Kamini follows, and it is Kamini and Shekhar vs. Dharamdas in a cat-and-mouse chase in a maze of hidden corridors and rooms.
 Kamini and Shekhar escape, and Shekhar calls the police station, saying that he is surrendering himself.
 Just before he reaches the gate of the police station, Kamini is shot by Dharamdas' men, and then Rekha's father tries to get a full idea of the picture.
 Shekhar explains that Dharamdas is the mastermind, yet the Chief does not believe him.
-Shehar explains the whole thing and that if Kamini regains consciousness, she will testify.
+Shekhar explains the whole thing and that if Kamini regains consciousness, she will testify.
 Yet he still has to prove that Dharamdas is the criminal, so the Chief can see for himself, and so they have confirmation that he is the criminal in case Kamini does not survive.

 They plant an article in the newspaper saying that Kamini will testify, knowing Dharamdas will try to kill her in the hospital.
 They switch Kamini into Room 15, and tell the desk clerk to tell Dharamdas that Kamini is in Room 13, where they will be waiting for him.
 Dharamdas comes just before Shekhar and the Chief give up, and they wait.
 They realize that they left the door to Room 15 open, and Dharamdas realises the actual room as well.
 The Chief and Shekhar come just in time before Dharamdas attempts to kill Kamini.
 Dharamdas is convicted and Shekhar has to face trial for running away.
 The Chief promises to recommend bail or drop the charges, and Rekha and Shekhar continue their romantic relationship.